yhtMinceraft1010X/liferay-portal/readme/BREAKING_CHANGES.markdown

 ---------------------------------------

-### The AUI module `swfobject` is no longer available
+### Removed the swfobject AUI Module
 - **Date:** 2020-Oct-13
 - **JIRA Ticket:** [LPS-121736](https://issues.liferay.com/browse/LPS-121736)

 #### What changed?

-The AUI module `swfobject` that provided a way to load the library SWFObject commonly used to embed Adobe Flash content has been removed.
+The AUI module `swfobject` has been removed.
+It provided a way to load the SWFObject library, commonly used to embed Adobe Flash content.

 #### Who is affected?

-This affects people that were requiring the AUI `swfobject` module as a way to make the library available globally.
+This affects you if you are making the SWFObject library available globally via the AUI `swfobject` module.

 #### How should I update my code?

-If you still need to embed Adobe Flash content, you can inject the SWFObject library directly in your application using any of the available mechanisms.
+If you still need to embed Adobe Flash content, you can inject the SWFObject library directly in your application using other available mechanisms.

 #### Why was this change made?

-This change was made to align with [Adobe dropping support for Flash](https://www.adobe.com/products/flashplayer/end-of-life.html) in December 31, 2020 and browsers removing Flash support in upcoming versions.
+This change aligns with [Adobe dropping support for Flash](https://www.adobe.com/products/flashplayer/end-of-life.html) in December 31, 2020 and with upcoming versions browsers removing Flash support.

 ---------------------------------------